 As with any policy issue, there are stakeholders that Capital Labs should account for when considering the options presented below.
 A brief description of the stakeholder’s potential policy position is included in their entry.

-Applicants: These are the stakeholders most effected by the policy options presented in this report, as changes in how the SBIR evaluates potential WS/ED applicants will directly impact their livelihoods.
+Applicants: These are the stakeholders most affected by the policy options presented in this report, as changes in how the SBIR evaluates potential WS/ED applicants will directly impact their livelihoods.
 WS/ED applicants stand to gain a greater share of grants awarded pending successful reform of SBIR evaluation practices, and thus would likely support reforms to the SBIR program.
 Non-WS/ED applicants will likely see their share of grants awarded decrease as a result of programmatic change and might resist reforms to the SBIR program.

 SBA/SBIR management: The SBA is the executive agency that oversees the SBIR program.
 The SBA and SBIR likely have a strong interest in preserving their operating practices and not facing the organizational, administrative, or political costs associated with change.
 However, SBIR likely has a competing interest in fulfilling its Congressionally-mandated goals.
 As a result, it is unclear how willing the SBIR would be to adopt reforms to their program.